ITboo/nodejs2022Q4-service/README.md

 ```
 npm run docker
 ```
 !
-If you have some errors after running Docker, you may try to clean cache by using
+If you have some errors bringing up the project after running Docker, you may try to clean cache by using

 ```
 docker builder prune -a